 How a great city gets even better.

 In 1997, the business atmosphere in Coeur d’Alene was a bit sluggish.
-So city officials did something about it.
-Inspired by the Local Economic Development Act, passed by the state legislature in 1988, the city in 1997 formed an urban renewal agency to jump-start the economy.
+So, city officials did something about it.
+Inspired by the Local Economic Development Act, passed by the state legislature in 1988, the CDA Council, in 1997 formed an urban renewal agency to jump-start the economy.
 Originally known as the Coeur d’Alene Urban Renewal Agency, the agency decided to assign a DBA, Lake City Development Corporation (LCDC) in 2001.
 The DBA name was changed to ignite cda in 2015 to more accurately reflect the agency’s mission.

 To ensure success, board members traveled around the northwest to benchmark other cities’ urban renewal strategies.
 Coeur d’Alene’s focus was initially to review the depressed downtown.
 This led to the creation of the Lake District, encompassing the city’s core, midtown and areas bordering Northwest Boulevard.